Battle of Crysler's Farm: Wilkinson's moves

 Wilkinson's force successfully bypassed the British post at Prescott late on 7 November.
 The troops and ammunition were disembarked and marched around Ogdensburg on the south bank of the river, while the lightened boats ran past the British batteries under cover of darkness and poor visibility.
 Only one boat was lost, with two killed and three wounded.
 The next day, while the main body re-embarked, an advance guard battalion commanded by colonels Alexander Macomb and Winfield Scott, followed by a battalion of riflemen under Major Benjamin Forsyth were landed on the Canadian side of the river near Point Iroquois to clear the river bank of harassing Dundas County Militia, who were reported to have turned "every narrow stretch of the waterway" from Leeds to Glengarry into "a shooting gallery".
-Here the small ‘Battle of Iroquois Point’ was fought between 1,200 Americans and 200 men of the Dundas Militia.
+Here the small Battle of Point Iroquois was fought between 1,200 Americans and 200 men of the Dundas County Militia.
 This delaying skirmish helped the Canadian forces bolster their defences and gave extra time for preparation in Cornwall.

 On the following day (9 November), Wilkinson held a council of war.
 All his senior officers appeared to be determined to proceed with the expedition, regardless of the difficulties and alarming reports of enemy strength.
 The advance guard was reinforced with the 2nd Brigade (6th, 15th and 22nd U.S. infantry) under Brigadier General Jacob Brown, who took command of the force which numbered 2.500.
 Brown's force marched eastward along the northern bank of the river, clearing a small British garrison from Fort Matilda, at the river's narrowest point.
 Before the main body could follow by water, Wilkinson learned that a British force was pursuing him.
 He landed almost all the other troops as a rearguard, under Brigadier General John Parker Boyd.
 Late on 10 November, after a day spent marching under intermittent fire from British gunboats and field guns, Wilkinson set up his headquarters in Cook's Tavern, with Boyd's troops bivouacked in the surrounding woods.